ibm-cloud-docs/account/how_charged.md

 :   You pay based on your runtime and service consumption.
 For example, with the Push service, any usage over the free monthly allowance is charged.

 Reserved charges
 :   As the account owner of a Pay As You Go account or a Subscription account, you can reserve a service instance, with a long-term commitment, for a discounted price.
-For example, you can reserve the standard large Db2 on Cloud product for 12 months.
+For example, you can reserve the standard high capacity Db2 on Cloud product for 12 months.
 :   Some {{site.data.keyword.Bluemix_notm}} services offer reserved plans.
 You can request a reserved plan from the {{site.data.keyword.Bluemix_notm}} catalog by clicking the tile of the service.
 Then, select the service plan that best meets your needs.
 If a reserved plan is available, click **Request**, and follow the prompts to send your request.
 You receive an email that contains the price information of the reserved plan.
 An {{site.data.keyword.Bluemix_notm}} sales representative also contacts you soon to complete the purchase.

 Tiered charges